dst-ws22/website/docs/project-description.md

 -   Describe when and how it was originally collected (by the original data curator, not necessarily how you found the data)
 -   Describe the observations and the general characteristics being measured in the data

-**Research question**
+**Question**

--   Describe a research question you're interested in answering using this data.
+-   Describe a question you're interested in answering using this data.

 **Overview of data**